chargebee/chargebee-go/README.md

 # Chargebee Go Client Library - API V2
-This is the Go Library for integrating with Chargebee.
+This is the beta version of Go Library for integrating with Chargebee.
 Sign up for a Chargebee account [here](https://www.chargebee.com).

 ## Installation

-Install the latest version of the library with the following commands:
+Install the latest version <b>2.0.0 beta 1</b> of the library with the following commands:

 ```sh
 	go get github.com/chargebee/chargebee-go